jcduda/td2pLL-code/03_simulation_prep/README.txt

 Based on the pre-processed data of Gu et al., the true models for the simulation (M1, M2 and M3), as well as the considered designs and the added noise are calculated.

+Note: In the publication the following model-renaming applies: M1 became M2, M2 remains M2 and M3 became M0.

 The scripts have to be run in the following order:
 	- 01_choose_true_models
 		- requires: